hpnhxxwn/CarND-Vehicle-Detection/writeup_template.md

 ![sliding_window](example_images/sliding_window.png)

+Note there are lots of redundant boxes around car.

 ### Final bounding box prediction
 There are lots of boxes around the vehicle so we want to post-process the bounding boxes to remove redundant boxes.
 I counted the occurance for each predicted box, and then set a threshold 33, so the region with the count higher than the threhold will be kept, and the rest will be discarded.
 This is called heatmap method.